Sunlight-Rim/FTPSearcher/README.md

 =========
 ![GitHub](https://img.shields.io/github/license/Sunlight-Rim/FTPSearcher?color=green)

-**FTP Searcher** is an asynchronous file crawler and scanner of files on FTP servers.
-It also can search by queries and at given folders-tree level.
+**FTP Searcher** is an asynchronous file scanner and crawler for FTP servers.
+It also can search by queries and at given max folder-tree level.

 ![preview](imgs/preview.jpg)